petermm/ESPConnect/README.md

 ## Features

+- Vue 3 + Vuetify interface for connecting, configuring, and flashing ESP targets.
 - Detects ESP32-class chips via Web Serial and runs the esptool handshake in the browser.
 - Displays chip metadata (type, flash info) and streaming logs from the bootloader.
 - Uploads `.bin` firmware images with optional full-chip erase and on-the-fly compression.